Safetywing: Is It a World Nomads Alternative?

 Do we need an alternative to World Nomads?

 As much as I like the ideals behind perfection, when it comes to consumerism choice is key – everyone's different and different people need different things.
 Furthermore, the idea of there being just one good insurance out there just doesn't sit right... what if they up the prices or down the services?
-World Nomads has reigned for a long time, is SafetyWing up to competing with them?
+World Nomads has reigned for a long time, and this is kind of what happened to them.
+But is SafetyWing up to competing against them?

 safetywing review